Wildlife to Look Out for at Fell End Nature Reserve

 Resident blue and great tits can be seen all year round, so be sure to keep an eye out for them if you’re visiting.
 They look somewhat similar, although the great tit is larger and has a black head with white cheeks and a bright yellow belly with a black line down the middle, while the blue tit is smaller, with a blue patch on top of its head and a black stripe through the eye and no belly stripe.

-We are thrilled to have spotted some lapwings at Fell End, as they are on the conservation list due to a large decline in numbers.
+We are thrilled to have spotted some lapwings at Fell End.
+Especially as they are on the conservation list due to a large decline in numbers.
 We’re really pleased that they are enjoying the reserve, so let us know if you spot any during your visit.

 Lapwings (also known as the peewit) are black and white in appearance and have a round-winged shape in flight.
 The males have a long crest and a black crown, throat and breast which contrast with their white faces.
 While the female crests are smaller and their heads are marked less strongly, they look very similar.